Kayaks and Paddleboards

 There is no experience necessary.
 Our sit-on-top kayaks have a wide stable design that make them easy to use event for those without paddling experience.
 The kayaks can also handle the wide range of sea conditions that we often see on Mt.
 Hope Bay.
 Our Waterfront staff will give newcomers a brief orientation and provide tidal information before sending paddlers off.

 First Come, First Serve

-There are 7 single kayaks and 2 tandem kayaks available to the campus community on a first come, first serve basis.
-There are 2 paddle boards.
+There are 9 single kayaks and 2 tandem kayaks available to the campus community on a first come, first serve basis.
+There are 2 paddleboards.
 Time blocks are up to 1 hour.

 Mt.
 Hope Bay is a beautiful and amazing natural resource.
 However, there are dangers from current, other traffic, and weather conditions.
 Please follow the instructions of the Waterfront Staff at all times and use common sense and safety when kayaking.
 Each kayak is equipped with a whistle.

-The Waterfront is open everyday 12 pm-5 pm.
+The Waterfront is open noon-5 pm Monday through Friday during the summer, and seven days per week during the academic year.
 All hours are weather permitting.
-Kayaks and paddle boards will be available until the end of October.
+Kayaks and paddle boards cannot be used when the wind is gusting more than 15 mph.
+The waterfront will be open until the end of October.